jsbin/learn/public/help/features.md

 # Features

 This is a non-exhaustive, non-prioirtised list of features that JS Bin has.

-Please feel free to contribute to this list if you know of a feature, and add any description or demos that are appropriate.
+Please feel free to **contribute to this list** if you know of a feature, and add descriptions and demos where appropriate.

 * Live rendering both in editor and in full preview
 * Interactive console